SoftInstigate/restheart-website/docs/plugins/overview.md

 ## Available Plugins

-RESTHeart Platform is shipped with some general purpose Plugins.
+RESTHeart is shipped with some general purpose Plugins.
 For a complete list of available Plugins please refer to [Available Plugins](/docs/v5/plugins/list/).

 You can also develop and add your own Plugins.
 For more information refer to [Develop Core Plugins](/docs/v5/develop/core-plugins/)